digitalsputnik/DS-Voyager-controller/Assets/Documentation/FEATURES.md

-﻿## In this file is list of features that are finished and ready to test.
+﻿## In this file is list of features that are expected to be in Voyager Controller v2.0.

 **Some things to note:**
 * Controls menu container is on the right side.